adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-In chapter 2 we disabled the spinner.
+Each category is represented by a separate field.
+As we're asking users for an *amount* of something&mdash;in this case passengers&mdash;the number input makes sense.

+### A stepper component

 Spinners, also known as steppers, let users increase or decrease the value by a constant amount.
-They are great for making small adjustments.
+They are great for making small adjustments in quantity.
 In the same article, referenced earlier, Luke Wobrelkski says:

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

-The problem with the native spinner is that it's small and hard to use.
-We can enhance the interface by injecting large buttons next to the input.
-Here's how it might look:
+Having discussed number inputs in chapter 2, we know that some browsers natively provide steppers.
+The problem though is that they are tiny and therefore hard to click.
+And mobile browsers don't show the steppers at all, because they expose a numeric keyboard.
+Instead, we can disabled the browser spinners and enhance the interface with our own large buttons.

 [!](.)